 The academic requirements listed below should be seen as a guide for applicants.
-We strongly encourage all potential students to seek further advice from the College Admissions Office before applying to any of our degree programmes.
+We strongly encourage all potential students to seek further advice from the College Admissions team before applying to any of our degree programmes.

 Please contact the College Recruitment and Admissions Office for further details.

-In order to be considered, applicants will be required to meet the minimum entry requirements as stated in our prospectus.
-Specific subjects may be required depending on degree programme being applied for and applicants should check the current undergraduate prospectus for such requirements.
+In order to be considered, applicants will be required to meet the standard entry requirements as stated in our degree finder.
+Specific subjects may be required for entry.

 The Scottish Wider Access Programme (SWAP)

 Further information on SWAP Access courses can be seen in the document below.

 The Open University

 Higher National Certificate (HNC) & Higher National Diploma (HND)

-We accept Higher National (HN) qualifications for entry to some degree programmes however this depends on each particular HN qualification's suitability for the programme in which you are interested.
+We accept Higher National (HN) qualifications for entry to some degree programmes.

 Commonly asked Queries